 Holland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Holland is a very ethnically-diverse town.
+Holland is a somewhat ethnically-diverse town.
 The people who call Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Holland include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Holland is English.
 Other important languages spoken here include Spanish and Italian.